NSERC Gerhard Herzberg Canada Gold Medal for Science and Engineering 2022

 Nomination Process

 Due to the interdisciplinary nature of the prize, nominators should consult NSERC's Guidelines for the Preparation and Review of Applications in Interdisciplinary Research when preparing the nomination package.
-Nominators should also consult NSERC's Guidelines for the Preparation and Review of Applications in Engineering and the Applied Sciences.

-- the significance, benefit or impact of the nominee's achievements on society and industry;
+• The significance, benefit or impact of the nominee's achievements on society and industry;

-- the role of the nominee in bringing about achievements;
+• The role of the nominee in bringing about achievements;

-- the nominees most significant contributions - making reference to the CV
+• The nominees most significant contributions - making reference to the CV

-- nominee's NSERC Personal Data Form or Canadian Common CV (over the entire career)
+2. Nominee's NSERC Personal Data Form or Canadian Common CV (over the entire career)

-- Terms and Conditions Form for Nominators signed by each nominator.
+5. Terms and Conditions Form for Nominators signed by each nominator.

 Deadline and Submission